awegroup/MegAWES/README.md

 [![License](https://img.shields.io/github/license/awegroup/MegAWES?label=License)](http://www.apache.org/licenses/)
 [![docs](https://readthedocs.org/projects/pip/badge/)](https://readthedocs.org/projects/megawes)

 MegAWES is a Matlab/Simulink model of an airborne wind enrgy (AWE) system based on a tethered rigid wing that is operated in pumping cycles producing multiple megawatt of electricity.
-The framework is a further development of the graduation project of Dylan Eijkelhof which was jointly supervised by TU Delft, ETH Zurich and DTU [[1,2]](#References).
+Additional info can be foud in the publication in Journal of Renewable Energy [[1]](#References).
+The framework is a further development of the graduation project of Dylan Eijkelhof which was jointly supervised by TU Delft, ETH Zurich and DTU [[2,3]](#References).
 The ultimate purpose is to provide a reference model of a megawatt-range AWE system and a computational framework to simulate its operation.
 The simulink framework includes the following model components:

 * Pre-calculated look-up tables for aircraft's aerodynamic behaviour.
 * Segmented tether with a single attachment point at the kite's centre of gravity.
 * Choice between 3DoF point-mass  and 6DoF rigid-body dynamic solver.
 * Aircraft controller for power generation flight controls and path tracking.
-* Set-force controlled dynamic winch (based on [[3]](#References)).
+* Set-force controlled dynamic winch (based on [[4]](#References)).

 ![](DE2019_Aircraft.jpeg)